Last updated:

 best cloud accounting software

-Cloud accounting software is a financial app that is hosted online and is designed to simplify and automate routine accounting and bookkeeping tasks.
+Cloud accounting software is a financial tool hosted online, designed to simplify and automate routine accounting and bookkeeping tasks.

 In this article